jaanga/terrain-viewer/png-viewer/readme.md

 ## Features

-- Loads 3 second data (accurate to 90 meters) quickly
+- Loads 3 second data quickly (accurate to 90 meters)
 - Shows data for any location on the globe;
+- Select location by tile or by a dropdown gazetteer with over 2000 locations
 - Displays Tile
 	- X and Y
 	- longitude and latitude for upper left and lower right corners